cbattlegear/SqlServerMigrationTraining/training/sql2016backup.md

 5. T-SQL Restore from URL to Azure SQL MI.
     - Connect to the Azure SQL MI instance from SSMS.
-    - You need to create a SQL Server Credential on the SQL MI as well to access the storage container with SAS.
+    - You need to create a SQL Server Credential on SQL MI as well to access the storage container with SAS.
 Luckily you already have the T-SQL.
-Open a new query on the Azure SQL MI and execute the same CREATE CREDENTIAL T-SQL script that contains the SAS.
+Open a new query on Azure SQL MI and execute the same CREATE CREDENTIAL T-SQL script that contains the SAS.
     - [Now run the restore from URL T-SQL script.](https://learn.microsoft.com/en-us/sql/relational-databases/tutorial-sql-server-backup-and-restore-to-azure-blob-storage-service?view=sql-server-ver16&tabs=tsql#restore-database) DO NOT forget to change the restore database name.

 6. Verify that the AdventureWorks2016 database was properly restored on the target database (Azure SQL MI):